emdecr/life-overview-base/README.md

 # Content

-Records are stored in a Supabase `records` table.
+Records are stored in a Supabase `life_overview_records` table.
 Each record ties an event to a specific week of your life:

 ```json
 {